How To Seal a Concrete Garage Floor

 Types of garage floor sealers

-Film-forming acrylic, epoxy and polyurethane products seal the concrete pores and impart a sheen or “wet-look” gloss to the entire garage floor for a really sharp look.
+Film-forming acrylic, epoxy and polyurethane products, like the increasingly popular polyaspartic coating, seal the concrete pores and impart a sheen or “wet-look” gloss to the entire garage floor for a really sharp look.
 These coatings are easy to clean, but they require more rigorous surface preparation.
 They’re also slippery, especially when wet.

 This garage is in Minnesota, so preventing damage from freezing water and road salt was critical.
 We didn’t care about gloss, but we wanted to avoid two steps that are required for many film-forming sealers: acid etching and roughening the surface.
 We chose MasonrySaver All-Purpose Heavy Duty Water Repellent, a water-based silane/siloxane.
 It took 5 gallons (about $30 per gallon) to seal the floor of this three-car garage.

-Always start by cleaning the floor with a concrete cleaner and power washer (Photo with step 1).
+Always start by cleaning the floor with a concrete cleaner and power washer.
 If you have oil stains, treat them before you power wash (see how to remove oil stains here).
 Then apply the sealer with a paint pad to get an even application and avoid puddles (Photo with step 2).
 After it dries, fill floor cracks with a polyurethane crack filler (Photo with step 3).